Stroh

-History
+Background

+As Austria-Hungary had no colonies in tropical regions with rum or easy access to rum importation, the imperial government regulated the manufacturing of a rum-like product, where the sugarcane molasses aroma was replaced with a mixture of flavorants and coloring added to alcohol from sugar beets.
+This class of products was named Inländer-Rum (literally "domestic rum").
+It resulted in a distinctive product smelling primarily of butterscotch and vanilla.
+It became a regional specialty, available from several brands, in the countries that followed the collapse of the Austro-Hungarian Empire, most notably today's Austria and the Czech Republic.

+Some manufacturers have since switched to using sugarcane by-products according to European Community regulations, while the typical "Inländer" flavor is provided by traditional essences.
+So the result can be regarded equal to a spiced rum.

+The product designation for Inländer Rum is no longer standardised in the Codex Alimentarius Austriacus.

+Company history

-With roots starting in 1832, Stroh began large-scale liqueur and brandy manufacturing in Klagenfurt in 1857.
-The company was named after its founder, Boštijan Stroh, who started the beginnings of the small business in St. Paul (Carinthian Lavanttal).
+In 1832, Sebastian/Boštijan Stroh founded a small distillery in St. Paul (Carinthian Lavanttal).
 His widow, Maria Stroh, continued the business with production facilities at Karfreitstrasse 18 in Klagenfurt.

-Located in the land-locked Austria-Hungary region, the company had no direct access to colonies in tropical regions with rum or easy access to rum importation.
-To make a rum-like product, the production at the time replaced the sugarcane molasses aroma with a mixture of flavorants and coloring added to alcohol from sugar beets, which came to be known as Inländer-Rum ("domestic rum").
-This historic substitute created a distinctive product that smelled primarily of butterscotch and vanilla.
-It became a regional specialty and favorite, later being awarded a gold medal at the 1900 Exposition Universelle in Paris.

-Today Austrian rum is a true rum made from sugarcane by-products according to European Community regulations, while the typical Inländer flavor is provided by traditional essences.
-A product designation for Inländer rum is not standardised by the Codex Alimentarius Austriacus.
+By 1857 the company had expanded into large-scale liqueur and brandy manufacturing.

+Stroh became one of the dominant brands of Inländer Rum.
+At the 1900 Exposition Universelle in Paris the product was awarded a gold medal.

+The company is still privately held by Austrian owners.

 Product line

-The company is best known for its flagship product, Stroh Rum, and its bottled hunter's punch Jagertee, which is typically drunk warm and is served at ski resorts.
+The company is best known for its flagship product, Stroh, The Spirit of Austria, and its bottled hunter's punch Jagertee, which is typically drunk warm and is served at ski resorts.
 Stroh has also made other packaged liquor products that are mostly available only in Europe, including Stroh Punsch, Stroh Cream, Stroh Fire and Stroh Cola.

-In the United States Stroh Rum is known for its very high alcohol content, with the version most readily available there being 160 proof and frequently labeled as Stroh 160 (labeled as Stroh 80 in Europe).
-In Europe it is available in its full five variants: Stroh 38, Stroh 40, Stroh 54, Stroh 60 and Stroh 80 (representing alcohol by volume and corresponding to 76, 80, 108, 120 and 160 proof (US) respectively).
+In the United States Stroh is known for its unusually high alcohol content, with the version most readily available there being 160 proof and frequently labeled as Stroh 160 (labeled as Stroh 80 in Europe).
+In Europe it is available in five variants: Stroh 38, Stroh 40, Stroh 54, Stroh 60 and Stroh 80 (representing alcohol by volume and corresponding to 76, 80, 108, 120 and 160 proof (US) respectively).

 Stroh products are internationally sold and are available in more than 40 countries.